The-Marcy-Lab-School/product-landing-page/README.md

     6. Footer with three links and a copyright

 ### Tips
+* Do not copy the code from the sample website, as it would be detrimental to your learning.
+Since you only need to create two layouts (one mobile and one desktop), only create as many media queries as needed to achieve this goal.
 * Experiment with the `position:sticky` property to achieve a header that stays in place when you scroll.
 * The icons that you see in the desktop display are available for free at [Font Awesome](https://fontawesome.com/icons).
 These come in handy quite often so now is a good time to learn how to use them 😁.
 * Your buttons on your card should respond when they are moused over.
 Explore the `:hover` psuedo-selector to achieve this effect.